Seasonal hubs for the home kitchen

 Fast access to marinade, salt, sugar, vinegar, and other practical kitchen calculations during the active season.

-When recipes, guides, and tools are grouped by season, the portal becomes easier to use in practice.
-People understand faster what matters right now, which ingredients deserve attention, and which pages are the most useful next step.
+When recipes, guides, problems, and tools are grouped by season, the portal becomes easier to use in real life.
+People understand faster what matters now, which ingredients deserve attention, and which pages are the strongest next step.

 Seasonal pages work best as a navigation layer: they do not replace the recipe catalog, but help people get to the most relevant recipe, guide, or tool much faster.

-For future portal growth, seasonal hubs are especially useful when they keep adding scenario-based guidance: what to make now, which mistakes are common in this part of the year, and which pages should be opened first.
+The strongest seasonal pages are not just attractive overviews.
+They act as a practical route: what to make now, which mistakes are typical in this part of the year, and which pages should be opened first.